 The Company recognizes revenue at the point in time when the performance obligation in a contract is fulfilled, namely when the customer obtains control over the relevant goods or services.
-(1) Revenue recognition for domestic sales: sales revenue is recognized after the Company ships and delivers the products to the customer and the customer accepts the products; (2) Revenue recognition for export sales: the revenue is recognized in the month of bill of lading when the declaration is completed, the customs form and bill of lading are obtained after shipment.
+(1) Revenue recognition for domestic sales: sales revenue is recognized after the Company ships and delivers the products to the delivery place designated by the customer and with customer's verification and signing of the relevant documents; (2) Revenue recognition for export sales: the revenue is recognized in the month of bill of lading when the declaration is completed and the customs form and bill of lading are obtained after shipment.